The Human Revolution

 The full Resilience UK manifesto — in detail.
 Click any section to expand it.
 Nothing hidden, nothing softened.

-We do not offer you a return to an imagined past.
+We do not want a return to an imagined past.
 We offer something harder and more honest: a country rebuilt from its foundations for the next hundred years.
 Not a patch job.
 A structure designed to last — for the people who live in it, and for those who will inherit it.

 The purpose of society is to maximise the conditions for meaningful human free will — the sum of choices made during a mortal life.
 Every good action generates a ripple.
 That ripple does not stop when you do.
 It compounds forward through everyone it touches, outliving you in the lives it changes.